slim-patchy/slim-patchy/README.md

 In my spare time, I like to develop software and to understand the interplay between AI and human interactions.

-In my spare time I enjoy good music (of all sorts), field hockey, cricket, baseball/softball, sports analytics, history, public radio as well as TV (CBC, BBC, NPR), as well as current affairs.
+In my spare time I enjoy good music (of all sorts), sports analytics, history, public radio as well as TV (CBC, BBC, NPR), as well as current affairs.

 ## Technology and Tools